CZ-NIC/knot-resolver/doc/user/config-local-data.rst

             34.example.com  AAAA  2001:db8::3
             34.example.com  AAAA  2001:db8::4

+      If you want records from an actual file, e.g. because you have too many, we suggest using :ref:`config-local-data-rpz` just below,
+      even if you do not need any additional behavior defined by RPZ.
+      Same syntax of normal record definitions in RPZs will cause the same result.

    .. warning::

       While you can insert all kinds of records and rules into ``local-data:``,